You Can Get More Care at No Additional Cost

 Have a High-Income?
 You'll Pay Higher Premiums

-If your income in 2016 is less than $85,000 ($170,000 for a couple), you pay $121.80 a month for Medicare Part B. For Medicare Part D drug coverage you will pay whatever the base premium is for the plan you choose.
+our premium is based on your adjusted gross income from two years ago.
+So i” your income in 2018 ws less than $87,000 ($174,000 for a couple), you pay $144.60 a month in 2020 for Medicare Part B. For Medicare Part D drug coverage you will pay whatever the base premium is for the plan you choose.
 This will be the case for 95% of everyone who uses Medicare.

 People with higher incomes will pay more for coverage.